ghost-goblin/javascriptFundamentals/oopprinciples.md

 ## Briefly explain the additional SOLID principles
 **SOLID** is a _mnemonic_ acronym referring to a collection of design principles.
 JavaScript is a prototype-based, dynamically typed language, blending concepts from object-oriented and functional programming paradigms.
 ### The Single Responsibility Principle

+> “Do one thing and do it well”

 ### The Open/Closed Principle
 ### The Liskov Substitution Principle
 ### The Interface Segregation Principle